 - Necrotizing Periodontitis: Of all the gum diseases, this type may be the most severe.
 Also known as acute necrotizing ulcerative gingivitis, the condition can destroy tissues, ligaments, and bones in the mouth.
 Necrotizing periodontitis is most common in people who smoke or in individuals who are malnourished or who have conditions that compromise their immune systems, such as HIV/AIDS.

 The terms “gingivitis,” “periodontitis,” and “periodontal disease” are often used interchangeably, but they actually have three distinct meanings.
-Each of these stages have an impact on the oral health of America though, with 24 million Americans having lost 6+ teeth due to decay or gum disease and 12 million Americans have lost all of their teeth due to decay or gum disease
+Each of these stages has an impact on the oral health of America though, with 24 million Americans having lost 6+ teeth due to decay or gum disease and 12 million Americans have lost all of their teeth due to the above factors.

 - Gingivitis refers to inflammation of the gums due to an excess of plaque on the teeth.
 Signs of gingivitis include red, swollen gums, or gums that bleed easily when you brush your teeth.
 It is the mildest form of gum disease and since it is so common, you may not notice the symptoms if you have them.